How to use this ovulation calculator

 - Usually a woman's basal body temperature rises by only 0.4 to 0.8 degrees Fahrenheit.
 To detect this tiny change, women must use a basal body thermometer.
 These thermometers are very sensitive.
 Most pharmacies sell them for about $10.

 - The rise in temperature doesn't show exactly when the egg is released.
 But most women have ovulated within three days after their temperatures spike.
 Body temperature stays at a higher level until your period starts.

 Many things can affect basal body temperature.
 For your chart to be useful, make sure to take your temperature every morning at about the same time.
 Things that can alter your temperature include:

 - Getting a poor night's sleep

 - Having a fever

 - Doing anything in the morning before you take your temperature - including going to the bathroom and talking on the phone

 What are the signs of fertile cervical mucus?

 The cervical mucus method (also known as the ovulation method) involves being aware of the changes in your cervical mucus throughout the month.
 The hormones that control the menstrual cycle also change the kind and amount of mucus you have before and during ovulation.

-Right after your period, there are usually a few days when there is no mucus present or "dry days."
+- Right after your period, there are usually a few days when there is no mucus present or "dry days."
 As the egg starts to mature, mucus increases in the vagina, appears at the vaginal opening, and is white or yellow and cloudy and sticky.
 The greatest amount of mucus appears just before ovulation.
-During these "wet days" it becomes clear and slippery, like raw egg whites.
+During these "wet days," fertile cervical mucus becomes clear and slippery, like raw egg whites.
 Sometimes it can be stretched apart.